adl/hoaf/README.md

 - atomic proposition 1 is `"proc@state"`
 - atomic proposition 2 is `"a[x] >= 2"`

-The number of double-quoted string must match exactly the number given.
+The number of double-quoted strings must match exactly the number given.
 This number may be 0, in which case it is not followed by any string, and this is equivalent to not using `AP:`.

 ### `Acceptance:`